What’s Open in Myrtle Beach?

 *Editor’s Note: All information is subject to change as the situation with COVID-19 is rapidly evolving.

 Myrtle Beach is open for business.

 Hotels and resorts are open as are beach accesses.
 Most restaurants are open, and many attractions are open.
 Some municipalities have passed ordinances requiring people to wear masks when in public spaces.

 Hotels and Vacation Rentals Are Open

-Most hotels are open, and many are offering flexible cancellation policies and spring and summer deals for worry-free vacation planning.
+Hotels are open, and many are offering flexible cancellation policies and vacation deals for worry-free trip planning.
 Increased sanitation and cleaning protocols are in place at most hotels, which may affect check-in procedures and housekeeping frequency.
 Check with your specific hotel for information regarding changes.

-Some amenities may be unavailable at this time, so, again, check with your specific hotel regarding open amenities.
+Some amenities may be unavailable at this time, so check with your specific property regarding open amenities.

 Beaches Are Open

 All area municipalities have reopened public beach accesses.
 Click here for the locations of public beach accesses throughout the area.
 Social distancing guidelines and restrictions on groups of 3 or more people apply.